Dr-Priyanka-Jain/RNAseq-analysis-using-R-and-Python-/R/readme.md

 ### CONTACT INFORMAIION

-For any queries,contact Priyanka thareja at priyankathareja10@gmail.com.
+For any questions or issues, please contact Priyanka at priyankathareja10@gmail.com.